 Microsoft designed the Windows operating system to use a layered model to ascertain the current level of privilege for a process.
 You see, applications that live on the outer layer usually have access to fewer privileges, while the Kernel, which sits at the core, has access to a lot more.

-What is difference between Kernel space and User space?
+What is the difference between Kernel space and User space?

 Kernel space is reserved for running a privileged operating system kernel process including drivers.
 User space is the memory area that is reserved for running programs and software.